vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-ClusterConfiguration.md

 Publish-ClusterConfiguration -server [sddc_manager_fqdn] -user [admin_username] -pass [admin_password] -allDomains
 ```

-This example will return cluster configuration from all clusters in vCenter Server managed by SDDC Manager for a all workload domains.
+This example will return cluster configuration from all clusters in vCenter Server managed by SDDC Manager for all workload domains.

 ### Example 2